enricocid/VectorifyDaHome/README.md

 - Why a Live Wallpaper and not a wallpaper?

-Because it is faster to update and there's no need to save images to your storage (no storage permissions is needed).
+Because it is faster to update and there's no need to save images to your storage (no storage access permissions are needed).

 - Why "static"?